shivaprasadpiraga98/Excel-Sales-and-Finance-Analytics/README.md

 6. **Quarterly Gross Margin by Location**: Analyze the profitability of each region. = click for_[GM% by Sub Zone]( https://github.com/shivaprasadpiraga98/Excel-Sales-and-Finance-Analytics/blob/main/GM%25%20sub%20zone.pdf)

+## Role of Finance Reports

+Finance reports align financial planning with business goals and help build confidence in the organization’s financial outlook.

 ### Financial Insights

 - **Customer Net Sales Performance**: Revenue increased from **$87.5 million** in 2019 to **$598.9 million** in 2021, a growth of **304.5%**.